Vegan Thai Red Curry with Tofu (Video)

 Notes

 - The red curry paste that I used in this recipe and highly recommend is by Maesri.
-It's naturally gluten-free and vegan.
-It’s also made in Thailand so it gives the most authentic flavour to the dish.
+It’s naturally gluten-free and vegan.
+It’s also made in Thailand so it gives the most authentic flavor to the dish.
 This paste is spicy so you might have to use less if you’re sensitive to spicy foods.

 - If you can't find kaffir lime leaves or Thai basil, try cilantro, mint or lime juice.